vsdip/vsdsram/README.md

 7. After Installation, to run eSim you can directly run it from terminal by typing `esim`.

 #  Getting Started with Windows ESIM
-1. Create `new project` in a Specific directory
+1. Create `new project` in a Specific directory.
 2. Click on `new Schematic`
 3. Schematic Editor opens
 4. Draw the schematic and save it.